ezeddin/cil-collaborative-filtering/final_report/README.md

   2. The results of these files then have to be concatenated using the `batch_train_postconcatenate.py` script.
 This script generated the file `data/grid.mat` which contains all results in different rows with the columns being _K_, _L_, _L2_ and the score.
   3. This file can then be loaded with the `grid_plot.m` MATLAB script which finally displays the plot.

-Figure 3 : This plot was produced by running the MATLAB script `dropout_interpolation.m` which contains the scores from the kaggle website.
+Figure 3 : This plot was produced by running the MATLAB script `dropout_interpolation.m` from the plotting_data folder which contains the scores from the kaggle website.

 Advanced Code Usage: